xCarter93/nextjs-eventpulse/src/data/eventpulse-features.md

 - Can create new recipients directly through the chat interface
 - Can search for contacts by name, email, or birthday
 - Can retrieve and display upcoming events based on date ranges
+- Can create new events directly through the chat interface

 To access the AI Assistant: